PredictabilityIsGood/AOE2DEOverlay/README.md

 text - color of texet, supports hex color codes, rgb, rgba, and all other native css3 color formats

-opacity - translucency of the overlay 0-1
+opacity - translucency of the overlay 0-1 (decimal points in between)

 scores - manual override for score display based on teams 1 and 2. i.e. scores=3,2

 ### Recommendations
-1v1 Matches should display the browser widget as 1200 x 200 resized to fit within the area between resources and diplomacy options

-Team Matches should display the browser widget as 1800 x 200 resized to fit within other areas.
-Utilize the opacity property with a low value in order to prevent viewer experience blocking like opacity=.3
+1v1 and Team Matches should display the browser source as 940 x 600 resized to fit within the area between resources and diplomacy options with a low value opacity in order to prevent viewer experience blocking like opacity=.3.
+By utilizing the 600h, brief civ information will be visible as the new match is loaded into memory